-- Network resources refer to shared applications such as Groupwise and Banner, the Internet, data and file storage systems containing student and employee data, emails, course files, wired and wireless networks, email and calendar systems, etc.
+- Network resources refer to shared applications such as Banner, the Internet, data and file storage systems containing student and employee data, emails, course files, wired and wireless networks, email and calendar systems, etc.

 - Users refer to anyone who uses computer or network resources belonging to Northwestern Michigan College.